Legitbunny/secondLambda/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

+---

+During the development of this project, I embarked on a journey to expand my knowledge and skills in AWS Lambda functions, an area I had previously only been familiar with through basic concepts.
+Initially, my plan was to directly write the code within the AWS Lambda console to integrate two backends.
+However, I quickly realized that this approach was not feasible without utilizing AWS EventBridge, which is essential for handling webhook notifications.

+The first challenge I faced was the need to create a separate backend using Node.js and Express to listen for webhook notifications whenever a new product or order was created.
+This required a significant shift in my initial approach, as I had to learn and implement a new technology stack.

+To overcome this challenge, I invested time in learning Node.js and Express, which were new to me.
+I also had to familiarize myself with the AWS SDK and Serverless Framework, tools that are crucial for running and deploying AWS Lambda functions.
+This learning process was both challenging and rewarding, as it allowed me to deepen my understanding of cloud computing and serverless architecture.

+Another challenge was the integration of the two backends.
+I had to ensure that the data flow between the two systems was seamless and efficient.
+This involved careful planning and testing to ensure that the webhook notifications were correctly processed and that the data was accurately transferred between the systems.

+In summary, this project was a valuable learning experience that allowed me to expand my technical skills and gain hands-on experience with AWS Lambda functions, Node.js, Express, and serverless architecture.
+The challenges I faced were significant, but overcoming them not only enhanced my understanding of these technologies but also equipped me with valuable problem-solving skills that I can apply to future projects.

+---

 ## Documentation